-At the bustling French Bistro where I once worked, servers and bartenders tossed wine and beer bottles by the dozens into large trash bins, emptied nightly at the dumpster with the food scraps and cardboard.
-This pained me.
-Didn't they grow up with the triangle, "Reduce, Reuse and Recycle?"
+At the bustling French Bistro where I once worked, servers and bartenders tossed wine and beer bottles by the dozens into large trash bins, which were emptied nightly in the large dumpster along with the food scraps and cardboard.
+This rather pained me.
+What about the green triangle, the three R's?
 How did people not care?
 I remember owning a Klutz book that came with a bag of rice, notes on overpopulation and a cover made of recycled metal.
 Surely, a few words to the boss and the bartender, and they could install an extra recycling trash bin.
 Nope.

 I had visions of rallying the entire shopping center complex to recycle all their glass bottles.
+So much waste!
 In reality, I called for pricing of recycling services and left an un-returned voicemail with the shopping center headquarters.
-Hmm.

-I did, however, rescue a dozen bottles of my own and adopt them into their forever home.
-I know next to nothing about liquor.
-But knowing a little about art, these made perfect subjects for sensitive line, and spray-painted a cold, matte white they were quite lovely and full of personality.
-They would be perfect for art class!
+I did, however, rescue a dozen of bottles of assorted shapes on my own, giving them a forever home.
+They made perfect subjects for sensitive line, and once spray-painted a cold matte white they were quite lovely and full of personality.
+Perfect for art class!

-Several of my students came to class thinking they had zero drawing skill.
-Though skill can be taught, beliefs are indeed harder to remove and stand as obstacles even to just beginning.
-The bottles would provide a entry point.
+I sometimes get students who think they have zero drawing skill.
+Though skill can be taught, a student's belief is indeed harder to remove and often quite an obstacle.
+The bottles provided a entry point.

 Everyone hovered over their drawing with intense concentration and little awareness of time passing.
 At the end they decided on a composition, framed it in bold black lines, and rubbed in the background with conte crayon and a clean cotton ball.
 During the critique, once we finished, everyone showed signs of pleasure at their results.

-So it happened that this merry bunch of liquor bottles that once capped off a lovely French Bistro evening, found new purpose in the experience of a few kids who thought they "couldn't draw."
+So it happened that this merry bunch of liquor bottles that once capped off a lovely French Bistro evening found new purpose under the hands and eyes of a few kids who thought they "couldn't draw."